 Traditional religion teaches us that God is the supreme being who created us and sits on a throne in the heavens, judging our actions.
 This Supreme includes the attributes of omniscience (all-knowing), omnipotence (unlimited power), omnipresence (present everywhere), and having an eternal and necessary existence.

 But, unlike most religious traditions, New Thought takes this definition deeper by acknowledging that each of us is a manifestation of the Supreme entity and that this entity is one with each of us — not a separate being from its creations.

 God is not a person; God is not away from you.
 God is energy, Presence, Power.
 God is Love and right within us, and we are in God.
 God is an inner feeling, something which you sense deep within you.
 God is Truth, God is Law, God is abstract and yet we are all the outcome of God.
 God is a Presence in which you have to find in your heart and sense deep within you, not on a mountaintop or in a desert.
 Wherever you go, God is.
 Recognize God if Life.
 YOU ARE THE LIFE OF GOD.
 GOD IS ALL IN ALL.

 (except from What (Who is God? by Rev. Frank Richelieu, D.D.)

-Personally, I refer to God as Spirit, Universal Intelligence, the Great Creator, Infinite Energy …. but this is just some of the names for the deity.
+Personally, I refer to God as Spirit, Universal Intelligence, the Great Creator, or Infinite Energy …. but these are just some of the names for the deity.

 Within all religious traditions, God is called many different names